Yanccccccc/yali0914_9103_tut4/README.md

 ## Combine Artwork with Quicksand Effect

 ### Which aspect to incorporate
 The design is to take the presentation of quicksand and the interaction form where the user clicks in real-time to change the quicksand's direction into the design.
+The effect shows as follows.

 ### Presentation and interaction
 By presenting the artwork as a sand painting, the sand flows randomly at first, and the audience can make the sand flow in a specific direction and then reshape the artwork by clicking.